thisisashwinraj/Kiwi-Power-App-For-Students/README.md

 To run the application, first download PowerApps for mobile device.
 For iOS (iPad or iPhone), go to the [AppStore](https://itunes.apple.com/app/powerapps/id1047318566?mt=8), and for Android, go to [Google Play](https://play.google.com/store/apps/details?id=com.microsoft.msapps).
 Open PowerApps on your mobile device & then signin by using your university issued Azure Active Directory credentials.
 After logging in, find and tap on the Kiwi logo to open the application, and sign in.

 # Contribution Guidelines and Usage
 New contributors, of all experience levels are welcome to contribute to this project.
 Some basic information about the project have been included in this README.
-For major changes, it is recommended that you open an issue first (in line with the [issue template](https://github.com/ashwinraj-in/Kiwi/tree/main/Template%20Files/ISSUE_TEMPLATE)) to discuss what you would like to change, before proceeding with making a new pull request.
+For major changes, it is recommended that you open an issue first (in line with our [issue template](https://github.com/ashwinraj-in/Kiwi/tree/main/Template%20Files/ISSUE_TEMPLATE)) to discuss what you would like to change, before proceeding with making a new pull request.

 To start contributing to the project, clone the repository into your local system subdirectory using the below git code:
 ```